Personal Support

 Changing Your Name After a Bereavement

 Following the loss of a spouse or civil partner, you may feel it is the right time to revert to your maiden name or a previous surname.
-While this is a deeply personal decision, the legal process in the UK is straightforward when using a Deed Poll.
+For many people, this decision represents a new chapter while still honouring the past.
+In the UK, changing your name is a straightforward legal process, and most individuals choose to formalise the change using an Adult Deed Poll, which provides clear, official documentation accepted by major institutions nationwide.

 Is a Deed Poll always required?